Our national board of directors

 Jacqueline has held several board and committee positions in professional and work-related organisations.

-In her role as Executive Vice-President and Chief Risk Officer at Farm Credit Canada, Corinna leads a diverse team accountable for overseeing the management of all risks.
+In her role as executive vice-president and chief risk officer at Farm Credit Canada (FCC), Corinna leads a diverse team accountable for overseeing the management of all risks.
 She brings a strong focus on developing risk management practices that align with FCC’s strategy, risk appetite, business objectives and customer experience priorities.

 Corinna is passionate about youth development and donates her time to students as a mentor with the Hill Levene Mentor Program at the University of Regina and the Womentorship Program at the University of Saskatchewan.

-John Newman was elected to the National Board in May 2016.
-He is board chair for the Vancouver Island North Affiliate, serving Campbell River and the Comox Valley.
+John Newman was elected to Habitat for Humanity Canada's National Board of Directors in May 2016.
+He is board chair for Habitat for Humanity Vancouver Island North, serving Campbell River and the Comox Valley.
 He has been volunteering there since 2010.
 John is a retired petroleum engineer who worked primarily in Canada with a two years spent abroad.
-His last position was Production Manager for Canadian Natural Resources Ltd. John is a sports official (basketball & soccer) and has volunteered as an ESL tutor and as well as with various community groups.
+His last position was production manager for Canadian Natural Resources Ltd. John is a sports official (basketball and soccer) and has volunteered as an ESL tutor and as well as with various community groups.

 Alfred Nikolai has dedicated his life to improving the social health of Canadians.
 Securing a bachelor’s degree in Physical Education from the University of Alberta, he moved to Labrador where he began his career teaching and he met and married the love of his life, Ann Holt.

 After teaching in both Labrador and Nova Scotia, Alfred returned to Alberta and began a long and successful career in recreation and sport for the provincial and federal governments.
 Instead of retiring at age 55, Alfred became the president and CEO of Habitat for Humanity Edmonton in 2005.